macroflight/psxhacks/router/docs/NOTES.md

 a router to another to suggest a display name for itself in the upstream router status display and logs.

+### FRDP ROUTERINFO

+`addon=FRANKENROUTER:ROUTERINFO:<JSON data>` is send by all frankenrouters in the network.
+Sinc addon messages are forwarded to the entire network, each router will have information about all other routers and will therefore have an updated view of connected clients, etc.

+Note: this differs from the CLIENTINFO messgage.
+CLIENTINFO is terminated by the first router that sees it and is used to set usable names for clients connected to that router.

+FIXME: document the JSON data format.

 ### FRDP CLIENTINFO

 `addon=FRANKENROUTER:CLIENTINFO:<JSON data>` can be sent by any client